 I’ll always recommend you use all butter puff pastry for everything, it just tastes better, and even better if you buy it in ready rolled sheets.
 Lazy girls unite!

 - In a food processor pulse the pecans until finely chopped, you can also do this by hand just ensure the pieces are nice and fine.
-Pour the nuts into a bowl and mix with the maple syrup and melted butter, set aside while you prepare your pastry.
+Pour the nuts into a bowl and mix with the brown sugar, vanilla extract, maple syrup and melted butter, set aside while you prepare your pastry.

 - Preheat the oven to 175C and line two baking trays with baking parchment.

 - Unroll your chilled pastry and cut into six equal squares.
 Transfer your squares to the baking sheets, leaving room between each square.
 To shape the pinwheels cut a line from each corner of the square to almost the middle, leaving around a 3cm space uncut.
 Put a tablespoon of the pecan mixture into the center of each square before folding alternate corners into the middle of the pastry and pressing down.
 Make sure you work quickly as the dough becomes harder to work with the warmer it gets, the best way to combat this is to keep one tray in the fridge while working on the other.

 - Brush each pastry with the beaten egg and bake for 18-20 minutes until golden brown and crisp.
 Allow to cool slightly.